How to Improve Emotional Intelligence

 The Importance of Emotional Intelligence

-Our career counselors nearly always incorporate at lease some emotional intelligence training in order to help their clients navigate challenging professional situations confidently.
-And, most importantly, no matter what situation you're in, when you work on increasing your emotional intelligence skills you will feel better able to make progress towards your most precious personal goals — in literally any life domain.
+Our career counselors nearly always incorporate at least some emotional intelligence training in order to help their clients navigate challenging professional situations confidently.
+And, most importantly, no matter what situation you’re in, when you work on increasing your emotional intelligence skills, you will feel more able to make progress toward your most precious personal goals — in literally any domain of life.

 This is powerful, important stuff!
 So, today, on this episode of the Love, Happiness and Success Podcast I’m going to be teaching you some simple strategies to increase your emotional intelligence too.

 In this episode, I talk about the foundations of emotional intelligence and offer some simple (not easy, but simple) ideas for how to increase it ASAP.
 Tune in to the full episode to learn some actionable strategies to build your emotional intelligence, including: